Skip to game

 Eight Off

-Eight free cells instead of four — but you need them, because stacking is same-suit only.
-The unique layout deals cards into eight columns of six, with four cards going directly to the reserve.
+Eight free cells instead of four — and you'll need them, because stacking is same-suit only.
+Eight columns of six cards, with four dealt straight to the reserve.

 Win rate: ~70% · 8 free cells · Same-suit stacking